As the slogan for Arby’s goes, “We have the meats.” This is good news for anyone looking to grab a quick low-carb meal for not a lot of money.

 #4.
 Don’t order anything crispy

 When used as an adjective to describe food, “crispy” is code for “breaded and fried.”
-Fried food isn’t a big deal on the ketogenic diet as long as you do it in healthy oil and choose keto-friendly breading options, like the ones we listed in this article.
+Fried food isn’t a big deal on the ketogenic diet as long as you fry your food it in healthy oil and choose keto-friendly breading options, like the ones we have listed in this article.

 But if you’re Arby’s or any other fast food restaurant for that matter, then you’re going to use the cheapest ingredients possible made from enriched, white flour.
 Anyone on the ketogenic diet will want to stay away from these foods and ask for grilled chicken instead of crispy.